-Settlement of commercial disputes between Public Sector Enterprises inter se and Public Sector Enterprise(s) and Government Department(s) through Permanent Machinery of Arbitrators (PMA) in the Department of Public Enterprises.
+Subject:- Settlement of commercial disputes between Public Sector Enterprises inter se and Public Sector Enterprise(s) and Government Department(s) through Permanent Machinery of Arbitrators (PMA) in the Department of Public Enterprises.

-The undersigned is directed to invite attention towards various guidelines issued from time to time by the Department of Public Enterprises (DPE) on the above mentioned subject and to say that a need was being felt for quite some time to revise wherever necessary, amalgamate/merge/ consolidate these guidelines into a single one.
-After due consideration and superceding the existing guidelines on the subject, the new dispensation is as under:
+Attention is invited towards guidelines No. DPE/4(10)/2001-PMA-GLI dated 22.01.2004 issued by the Department of Public Enterprises (DPE) on the above mentioned subject.
+A need was being felt for quite some time to revise these guidelines, wherever necessary.
+After due consideration by the competent authority and in supersession of the existing guidelines on the subject, the new dispensation is as under: